 - Exit Strategies: A clear share structure paves the way for a smooth exit when mergers and acquisitions or sale of the business takes place.
 This simply refers to having clarity in relation to how the proceeds are to be divided among the shareholders.

-Steps to take to change the classes of shares
+Steps to Take to Change the Classes of Shares

 If the directors of a corporation seek to convert the class of shares or rights attached to such class mentioned in the articles of the corporation, an amendment will have to be made.
 Generally, this can be done through a special resolution of the shareholders.

-Seeking Professional Help
+Seeking Professional Legal Help in Ontario and Across Canada

 Complexities of corporate share structures can be laborious to master for a person with little background on the subject.
 In Canada, professional help from a corporate lawyer or, in more specific geography, a business lawyer in Ottawa will assure that your share structure complies with the law and is strategically beneficial.